campfire-digital-services/liferay-log-viewer/README.md

 * *permeance.log.viewer.pattern* to configure the log4j pattern, default "%d{ABSOLUTE} %-5p \[%c{1}:%L\] %m%n"

+## PACL disabled

+This app is being shipped with Liferay PACL disabled, since a number of users have reflected issues with it on their instances.
+However, the app ships with the required PACL configuration required to run it in PACL enabled mode.

+If you wish to run the app with PACL turned on, you can modify the file: /WEB-INF/liferay-plugin-package.properties and change the following property:

+    security-manager-enabled=false

+to:

+    security-manager-enabled=true

+and then restart Liferay.

 ## Building

 Step 1.
 Checkout source from GitHub project